tpse-81/okr/docs/user/faq.rst

 Where can I find the API documentation?
 -------------------------

-If your instance exposes the OpenAPI UI, it is usually available at ``/docs``.
+If your instance's backend exposes the OpenAPI UI, the API documentation is available at ``/docs``.